vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 updated and potentially user-installed, so dm-verity cannot be used.

+The base fs-verity feature is a hashing mechanism only; actually authenticating the files may be done by:

+* Userspace-only

+* Builtin signature verification + userspace policy

-The base fs-verity feature is a hashing mechanism only; actually authenticating the files is up to userspace.
-However, to meet some users' needs, fs-verity optionally supports a simple signature verification mechanism where users can configure the kernel to require that all fs-verity files be signed by a key loaded into a keyring; see `Built-in signature verification`_.
-Support for fs-verity file hashes in IMA (Integrity Measurement Architecture) policies is also planned.
+  fs-verity optionally supports a simple signature verification mechanism where users can configure the kernel to require that all fs-verity files be signed by a key loaded into a keyring;
+  see `Built-in signature verification`_.

+* Integrity Measurement Architecture (IMA)

+  IMA supports including fs-verity file digests and signatures in the IMA measurement list and verifying fs-verity based file signatures stored as security.ima xattrs, based on policy.

 User API
 ========